 You will love this festive turkey roulade, slathered with a zippy fresh herb and mustard paste.
 Pretty on the plate, this is an great choice for a small Thanksgiving gathering.

-one whole breast of turkey, skin, tendons, and fat removed
+one whole breast of turkey, skin, bones, tendons, and fat removed

 coarse sea salt in a grinder

 1½ ounces fresh herbs: equal amounts of rosemary, thyme, and sage, stems removed (¾ ounce trimmed)

 1 ounce fresh parsley, stems removed (¼ ounce trimmed)

 4 cloves garlic, peeled, and minced or pressed

 zest of 1 lemon

 Note: Combined minced herbs = about 3/4 cup.